Like most food producers, we're working hard to minimise any impact from our farming activities on the seabed and surrounding marine environment.

 - Being more difficult to keep clean; clean nets being key to good fish health.

-With these potential risks in mind, we’re currently trialling a new design whereby young smolts are housed in an inner mesh net, keeping them further away from predating seals on the outside of the main net, until they are of a size and weight that needs even more room to grow at which point they are released into the main net.
+With these potential risks in mind, we have been trialling new designs whereby young smolts are housed in an inner mesh net, keeping them further away from predating seals on the outside of the main net, until they are of a size and weight that needs even more room to grow at which point they are released into the main net.

 Investing in research